DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Related Work

 \subsection{Document-Level Translation}

 Document-level translation aims to process an entire document as a coherent unit, rather than processing each sentence independently.
 This paradigm leverages the ability of modern neural architectures, lately LLMs, to handle long context, making it particularly effective for capturing document-level discourse structures.
-Although there have been several massive-scale parallel corpus mining efforts \citep{banon-etal-2020-paracrawl-2,el-kishky-etal-2020-ccaligned,schwenk-etal-2021-ccmatrix,arefyev-etal-2024-hplts}, document-level parallel data remains scarce.
+Recent work has demonstrated that going beyond sentence-level translation is essential for handling discourse phenomena such as coreference resolution \citep{muller-etal-2018-large,bawden-etal-2018-evaluating,voita-etal-2018-context}.
+The development of dedicated document-level benchmarks further reflects this growing interest in evaluating MT systems in context \citep{guillou-hardmeier-2016-protest,jwalapuram2020can,wicks-post-2023-identifying,fernandes-etal-2023-translation}.